CMA (Medication Aide) Requirements By State Resource Guide

 North Carolina

-Medication Aides in North Carolina are regulated by the North Carolina Division of Health and must be listed on the state's Medication Aide Registry.
-Those interested must have a high school diploma or GED equivalent, complete a North Carolina Board of Nursing-approved medication aide training program, and complete a state competency evaluation program.
-For more information, visit the North Carolina Board of Nursing website.
+Medication aides in North Carolina are regulated by the North Carolina Division of Health and must be listed on the state's Medication Aide Registry.
+Eligibility criteria include a high school diploma or GED equivalent, completion of an approved medication aide training program, and a passing score on a state competency evaluation program.

 North Dakota